realnikolaj/comsocsci2022group6/Assignment1/Assignment1_Part2.md

 ax.xaxis.set_major_formatter(myFormat)
 ax2 = ax.twinx()
 ax2.plot(GME_comments['weekly'].index,GME_comments['weekly'].values, color='red', label="1 week rolling average comments")
-ax2.set_ylabel('Comments')
+ax2.set_ylabel('No. of comments')
 ax2.set_yscale('log')
 fig.legend(loc='upper left', bbox_to_anchor=(0.1, 0.9))
 fig.tight_layout()
-plt.savefig('GME weekly volume and comments.png')
 plt.title("Figure 3: Rolling weekly GME stock volume and number of comments on r/wallstreetbet subreddit", y=-0.15, fontsize=10)
 plt.show()
 ```

-Figure 3 shows the rolling weekly GME stock volume and number of comments in a dual axis chart, showing a clear correlation between volume and number of comments.
+Figure 3 shows the rolling weekly GME stock volume and number of comments in a dual axis chart, showing a correlation between volume and number of comments, specifically we see that when the volume goes up, we see an increase in number of comments.

-2)

-3)
+After september 2020 we see a sharp rise in the volume of trades in GME stock, also the boom and bust cycles in trade volume from september 2020 indicate a degree of speculative trading.

 ## Part 2.2: Returns vs number of comments using scatter-plots.
 In this part of the assignment, we will look at the association between GME market indicators and the volume of comments on Reddit